-The "35 mm alignment strip" is a high-precision test target created using high-fidelity laser printing on specialty Agfa-Gevaert photographic film.
-This manufacturing process ensures that the image elements are geometrically perfect—lines are straight and parallel, the fine raster is uniform, and there is no distortion.
+The “35 mm alignment strip” is a high-precision test target, produced with high-fidelity laser printing on specialty Agfa-Gevaert photographic film.
+This manufacturing process guarantees geometrically perfect image elements—lines that are straight and parallel, a fine raster that’s uniform, and an image free of distortion.

-The target is designed to resemble a 35 mm film strip (type 135) geometrically.
-All markings on the film conform to the specifications, including the 24x36 mm frame corresponding to a typical film camera gate.
-When positioning the strip in a scanning film holder, users can observe exactly how the actual negative will fit in the holder and identify any parts that might be exposed or obscured.
+The target is designed to match the geometry of a 35 mm film strip (type 135).
+All markings on the film follow standard specifications, including the 24×36 mm frame that corresponds to a typical film camera gate.
+When placed in a scanning film holder, the strip lets users see exactly how a real negative would fit—making it easy to spot any areas that might be exposed or obscured.

-The target also includes a 23x35 mm marking, showing how a typical mount would mask parts of the frame to eliminate edge imperfections.
+The target also includes a 23×35 mm marking, illustrating how a typical film or slide mount masks the edges of the frame to hide imperfections from the typical camera’s film gate.

 The overall strip marking allows users to set up their scanning rig precisely to capture the desired frame.